anhoppe/FlockForFun/README.md

-Supports killing AI by exploiding it.
+My first Vibe-Coding experience.
+As a developer, I'm not sure what to think of it, but it surely was fun.
 Purely created from requirements in Cursor.ai.
-Choke on it.